Snehitreddy66/Snehitreddy66/README.md

 - 🌱 PGDM 2nd year in Artificial intelligence & Machine learning as Major specialization and Marketing as Minor Specialization.

-- 💞️ I’ve recently done my internship as Data Analyst at CaratRED Technologies LLP.
+- 💞️ I’ve recently done my internship as Data Analyst at CaratRED Technologies.

 -  Words that describes me: